-As you will see, the cost of our offerings is remarkably low.
+The cost of our offerings is remarkably low.
 Nevertheless, the College generates a modest surplus each year that directly benefits the University’s library system.
-Over the past decade, that surplus has returned more than $250,000 to library operations, which has been directly used to purchase books, musical scores, scholarly periodicals, computer equipment, and all the things that a modern university library requires in order to serve the needs of its students.
+Over the past decade, that surplus has returned more than $250,000 to library operations, used to purchase books, musical scores, scholarly periodicals, computer equipment, and other necessities of a modern university library.

-So there is a pleasing symmetry to the program: Presidents’ College members enjoy intellectual stimulation and engagement, while simultaneously contributing to the education of the next generation of informed citizens.
+So there is a pleasing symmetry to the program: Presidents’ College members enjoy intellectual stimulation and engagement, while simultaneously contributing to the education of a future generation of informed citizens.

 Interim Director, Presidents' College